 Solve for Tomorrow is a nationwide competition challenging New Zealand’s next generation of innovators to unleash their creativity and use STEAM to help improve their communities.

-Delivered in partnership with MOTAT, and open to Kiwi kids in Year 5-10, the finalists will share $20,000 in prizes, including prize money and Samsung technology for them and their school.
+Delivered in partnership with MOTAT, the finalists will share $24,000 in prizes, including prize money and Samsung technology for them and their school.

 Prizes